 Summary of ISIS AUMF Proposals

-Recently, there have been renewed calls for Congress to pass an Authorization for the Use of Military Force (AUMF) against the Islamic State of Iraq and Syria (ISIS) and several members of Congress have released proposals for a new law.
-To ensure that the United States is empowered to counter the terrorist threat while upholding the rule of law and maintaining global legitimacy, Human Rights First recommends that any authorization to use force against ISIS satisfy the “Principles to Guide Congressional Authorization of the Continued Use of Force Against ISIL.”
-These principles have garnered bipartisan support and articulate a prudent approach to drafting an effective ISIS AUMF.
+There have been many calls for Congress to pass an AUMF against ISIS, and several members of Congress have released AUMF proposals.
+To ensure that the United States is empowered to counter the terrorist threat while upholding the rule of law and maintaining global legitimacy, Human Rights First recommends that any authorization to use force against ISIS include the following elements.
+These elements have garnered bipartisan support and articulate a prudent approach to drafting an effective ISIS AUMF:

-This document charts the extent to which the most prominent ISIS AUMF proposals are in line with these recommendations.
-The proposals included in this analysis are those by President Obama; Senate Majority Leader Mitch McConnell (whose proposal is the same as that introduced by Senator Lindsey Graham); Senators Jeff Flake and Tim Kaine (whose proposal is the same as that introduced by Representatives Scott Rigell and Peter Welch); Representative Adam Schiff; the proposal passed by the Senate Foreign Relations Committee; and the proposal published on the Lawfare blog and co-authored by Benjamin Wittes, Robert Chesney, Jack Goldsmith, and Matthew Waxman.
+This summary charts the extent to which the most prominent ISIS AUMF proposals are in line with these recommendations.
+The proposals included are from: Representative Eliot Engel (D-NY); Senators Tim Kaine (D-VA) and Jeff Flake (R-AZ); Representative Adam Schiff (D-CA); Senator Todd Young (R-IN) (which is the same as Representative Jim Banks’ (R-IN) proposal); Senate Majority Leader Mitch McConnell (R-KY) (which is the same as Senator Lindsey Graham’s (R-SC) proposal); the Senate Foreign Relations Committee’s 2014 proposal; the Obama Administration’s proposal; and the proposal published on the Lawfare blog and co-authored by Benjamin Wittes, Robert Chesney, Jack Goldsmith, and Matthew Waxman.